Predictive maintenance preconfigured solution overview

 In the Azure portal, navigate to the resource group with the solution name you chose to view your provisioned resources.

 When you provision the preconfigured solution, you receive an email with a link to the Machine Learning workspace.
-You can also navigate to the Machine Learning workspace from the tile on the azureiotsuite.com page for your provisioned solution when the solution is in the Ready state.
+You can also navigate to the Machine Learning workspace from the azureiotsuite.com page for your provisioned solution.
+A tile is available on this page when the solution is in the Ready state.

 In the solution portal, you can see that the sample is provisioned with four simulated devices to represent two aircraft with two engines per aircraft, each with four sensors.
 When you first navigate to the solution portal, the simulation is stopped.

-Click Start simulation to begin the simulation in which you see the sensor history, RUL, Cycles, and RUL history populate the dashboard.
+Click Start simulation to begin the simulation.
+The sensor history, RUL, Cycles, and RUL history populate the dashboard.

-When RUL is less than 160 (an arbitrary threshold chosen for demonstration purposes), the solution portal displays a warning symbol next to the RUL display and highlights the aircraft engine in yellow.
+When RUL is less than 160 (an arbitrary threshold chosen for demonstration purposes), the solution portal displays a warning symbol next to the RUL display.
+The solution portal also highlights the aircraft engine in yellow.
 Notice how the RUL values have a general downward trend overall, but tend to bounce up and down.
 This behavior results from the varying cycle lengths and the model accuracy.

 The full simulation takes around 35 minutes to complete 148 cycles.
 The 160 RUL threshold is met for the first time at around 5 minutes and both engines hit the threshold at around 8 minutes.